Vaccine Info

 The Lancet Infectious Diseases reported on December 7, 2023, that 12% of vaccinated individuals were non-antibody responders, whereas all people with mpox infection developed a neutralizing antibody response.
 A case-series (67) study published by The Lancet Infectious Diseases on September 4, 2023, confirmed natural immunity and vaccine-induced immunity are not fully protective against mpox infection.
 Demographic subgroup information is available in Section 1.1 of the Clinical Review Memo for information about participation in the clinical trials and any notable analysis of demographic subgroup outcomes.
 And Section 6.2 (Postmarketing Experience) to the Package Insert.

-On September 8, 2023, the U.S. CDC confirmed the JYNNEOS vaccine is not 100% effective.
-The CDC's ACIP reported in October 2023 JYNNEOS Vaccine Effectiveness (VE) against mpox ranges from 36%–75% for 1-dose vaccination and 66%–89% for 2-dose vaccination.
+The CDC's CDC reported in October 2023 that JYNNEOS Vaccine Effectiveness (VE) against mpox ranges from 36%–75% for 1-dose vaccination and 66%–89% for 2-dose vaccination.
 VE trended higher for immunocompetent participants compared to self-reported immunocompromised participants.
 The Lancet Infectious Disease reported that the JYNNEOS vaccine showed an effectiveness of 66–78%, and second episodes of mpox and cases of breakthrough infections among fully vaccinated individuals have been reported.
 On June 29, 2023, Orginal Research estimated adjusted vaccine effectiveness was 66% (95% confidence interval [CI], 47.4 to 78.1), and 146 case patients and 1000 control patients received one dose, among whom the estimated adjusted vaccine effectiveness was 35.8% (95% CI, 22.1 to 47.1).

 JYNNEOS Breakthrough Mpox Infections

-The U.S. CDC issued an MMWR on June 23, 2023, and the Clinician Outreach and Communication Activity (COCA) call on May 18, 2023, confirmed that a cluster of mpox cases was reported in Chicago, Illinois.
+The CDC published a Morbidity and Mortality Weekly Report (MMWR, 73(20);460–466) in May 2024 that highlighted among 32,819 U.S. mpox cases reported from May 2022 to May 2024, only 0.8% occurred among people who had received two doses of JYNNEOS.
+From May 2022 to May 2024, 271 mpox cases among fully vaccinated persons from 27 U.S. jurisdictions.
+The CDC issued an MMWR on June 23, 2023, and the Clinician Outreach and Communication Activity (COCA) call on May 18, 2023, confirmed that a cluster of mpox cases was reported in Chicago, Illinois.
 During March 18–June 12, 2023, 40 laboratory-confirmed mpox cases were identified in Chicago, including 22 (55%), five (13%), and 13 (33%), respectively, among patients who had received two doses of JYNNEOS or one dose of ACAM2000 vaccine, those who had received one vaccine dose of JYNNEOS vaccine, and those who had not received any vaccines for mpox.
-The Colorado Department of Public Health and Environment reported on June 12, 2023, that three mpox cases were confirmed in Denver, and 2 cases involved people who were fully vaccinated with two doses of the Jynneos vaccine.

 JYNNEOS Vaccine Coadministration

-As of 2024, the CDC says there is limited clinical trial data on administering the JYNNEOS vaccine simultaneously with other vaccines.
+As of 2024, the CDC says limited clinical trial data has been presented on administering the JYNNEOS vaccine simultaneously with other vaccines.

 JYNNEOS Vaccine Dosage

-In the U.S., the standard U.S. FDA regimen for JYNNEOS involves a subcutaneous (subcutaneous) route of administration with two injections of 0.5mL four weeks apart.
+In the U.S., the standard U.S. FDA regimen for JYNNEOS involves subcutaneous administration with two injections of 0.5mL four weeks apart.

 JYNNEOS Vaccine Booster